 - Awards presented at the EPI|Lifestyle Scientific Sessions

-- Lecture and Awards presented at the AHA Scientific Sessions
+- Lecture and Awards presented at Scientific Sessions

 - Medical Student Scholarship